theeye-io-team/theeye-integrations/scanoss/readme.md

    </tr>
    <tr>
    <td>
-     Deployment approvers, in this demo both are the same.
+     Now set the deployment approvers, in this demo both are the same.
      The ones who receive the notification, in this demo, again, both are the same.
      And you should configure a Webhook to continue the deployment.
 However In this tutorial We are not setting this.
    </td>